Superconducting integrated on-demand quantum memory with microwave pulse preservation

 An alternative method for implementing on-demand quantum memory involves the creation of a virtual delay line by engineering the system's response to mimic that of a physical delay line through parametric control.
 This approach was experimentally demonstrated in a device comprising seven coplanar superconducting resonators coupled via an Asymmetrically Threaded SQUID (ATS) \cite{makihara2024}, enabling parametric modulation through a three-wave mixing process \cite{lescanne2020exponential}.
 The system achieved a storage fidelity of approximately 21\% for a storage duration of 2 $ \mu s$, with performance primarily limited by intrinsic losses in the ATS and the superconducting resonators.
-However, this implementation requires three additional dedicated control lines on-chip and is sensitive to impedance mismatches in the input-output transmission line.
+However, this implementation requires three additional dedicated on-chip control lines, sensitive to impedance mismatches in the input-output transmission line and necessitates the simultaneous calibration of multiple parametric pumping parameters to achieve an ideal delay line profile.
 Moreover, strong parametric pump fields may introduce spurious noise, potentially compromising coherence.